eniklas/resume/erik-niklas-resume.md

 ## Professional Summary

 * Over 25 years experience with Linux and Unix systems
-* Over ten years experience running large distributed systems
+* Over twelve years experience managing large distributed systems
 * Passion for automating processes and building tools to maximize team productivity
 * Develops and promotes relationships of trust and respect with peers, customers, and superiors
-* Excellent written and oral communication skills; actively documents and shares knowledge
+* Excellent writing and oral communication skills; actively documents and shares knowledge
 * US and Canadian citizenship

 ## Technical Skills Summary